womboai/edge-maxxing/README.md

 The EdgeMaxxing subnet defines specific models, pipelines, and target hardware for optimization.
 Miners and validators collaborate in a daily competition to improve AI model performance on consumer devices.

-Miners are incentivized through a ranking-based reward system.
-The more effective their optimization, the higher their tier is.
-Every day at 12PM EST a contest is run, where:
+Miners are incentivized through a winner-takes-all reward system.
+The best optimizations are grouped together, and the one submitted first is selected as winner.
+Every day at 12PM EST a contest is run.
-- 🥇 Golden Tier: 80% of the total reward pool
-- 🥈 Silver Tier: 16%
-- 🥉 Bronze Tier: 3.2%
-- 🎖️ All other tiers share the remaining pool

-Each tier's rewards are divided evenly among its contestants.

 Validators receive rewards for their consistent operation and accurate scoring.